rehooks/local-storage/README.md

 ## Features

 - Automatic JSON serialization
-- Syncrhonization across multiple tabs
+- Synchronization across multiple tabs
 - Provides functions for updating the localStorage and triggering a state update outside of the component
 - Type hinting via TypeScript